M3SOulu/light-oauth2/README.md

 It is possible to use the [prometheus_metrics.sh](prometheus_metrics.sh) script to query all metrics available on your host system:

 - Start your Prometheus instance (container)
-- If it is deployed somewhere else that `localhost:9000`, change the URL in the script
+- If it is deployed somewhere else than `localhost:9000`, change the URL in the script
 - Run the script
 - The list of metrics will be saved into [prometheus_metrics.txt](prometheus_metrics.txt) to be used by the main script
 - If you need only a subset of metrics, edit the file accordingly